Vancouver In Home Physiotherapy

 Jane has over 30 years of physiotherapy experience in a variety of settings including acute care, private practice, consulting and research.
 She holds a Bachelor of Health Science in Physiotherapy from McMaster University (1988) and a Masters in Rehabilitation Science from UBC.
 As a Regional Clinical Resource Therapist at Vancouver Coastal Health, Jane has a wealth of knowledge and can recommend many resources to help you recover and feel better.
 She has expertise in orthopaedic conditions, sports medicine, hand therapy and lung disease, including COPD.
 As a Physio2U therapist, Jane provides expert care to allow her clients to return to active lifestyles and improved quality of life.

-Lauren Alexander, Registered Physiotherapist
+Clive Huang, Registered Physiotherapist